alhajee/ckan/doc/extensions/best-practices.rst

 Avoid name clashes
 ------------------
-Many of the names you pick for your identifiers and files must be unique in relation to the names used by core CKAN and other extensions.
+Many of the names you pick for your identifiers and files must be unique in relation to the names used by core FMLD and other extensions.
 To avoid conflicts you should prefix any public name that your extension introduces with the name of your extension.
 For example: